 How is air quality determined?

-Concentrations of common air pollutants, including sulphur dioxide, are continually monitored at fixed locations in many communities in British Columbia (B.C.).
+Concentrations of common air pollutants, including sulphur dioxide, are continually monitored at fixed locations in many communities in B.C.
 They are reported on-line as hourly average concentrations.

 Air quality is also reported in the form of an Air Quality Health Index (AQHI).
 The AQHI provides information about current air quality.
 It also provides a forecast of air quality for the next 36 hours.
-The level of health risk is provided on a scale of 1 to 10 or higher, as well as with a health risk label of “low”, “moderate”, “high” or “very high”.
+The level of health risk is provided on a scale of 1 to 10 or higher.
+The health risk is also labeled “low”, “moderate”, “high” or “very high”.
 It also provides advice on how to minimize health risks.
 To check the current and forecast AQHI, visit BC Air Quality www.env.gov.bc.ca/epd/bcairquality/data/aqhi-table.html.

-Please note that the AQHI is derived from measurements of fine particulate matter, ozone and nitrogen dioxide so it does not provide information on sulphur dioxide levels.
+Please note that the AQHI measures of fine particulate matter, ozone and nitrogen dioxide.
+The AQHI does not provide information on sulphur dioxide levels.

 What is sulphur dioxide?